camunda/camunda-docs-manual/content/introduction/telemetry.md

 ### Usage Data
 The "Usage Data" category contains information about the used features and components of the process engine:

-* commands count - the count of executed commands after the last retrieved data
+* Commands count - the count of executed commands after the last retrieved data

 ### Example